geoffmcl/Terrain/README.md

  1. If using MSVC, try to find the 'static' library version first.
 Avoid DLL location problems for running.
  2. If using MSVC, try to find a Debug AND Release version setting debug;libd.lib;optimized;lib.lib

+The list of personlised cmake 'find' module is FindASSIMP.cmake, FindFREEIMAGE.cmake, FindGLEW.cmake, FindGLM.cmake, and of course FindGLUT.cmake.
+Only the latter is required for all examples.

 Also a whole series of experiments on generating a cube, and then a sphere...